Purchasing A Property After A Bankruptcy

 Bankruptcy Seasoning Summary And Next Steps

 If you or someone you know has recently declared bankruptcy, contact a lender and discuss your financial situation.
 It’s important to note that bankruptcy seasoning is just one of the many factors that go into a lender’s decision when evaluating a mortgage application.
-Other factors include employment history, debt-to-income ratios, credit score, and assets.
+Other factors include employment history, down payment percentages (for a purchase), equity levels (for a refinance), debt-to-income ratios, credit scores, and assets.

 If you’d like to learn more about this, please reach out to us directly at 855-855-4491 or directly on our website to talk to one of our Client Advisors.